rubendax/bossa-web/example/README.md

-# BOSSA Web Firmware Flasher Example
+# BOSSA Web Firmware Flasher

-A simple web-based firmware flasher for ATSAMD21G-based devices using the Web Serial API.
+A one-click web-based firmware flasher for ATSAMD21G-based devices using the Web Serial API.

+## Features

+- **One-click flashing** - Just select your firmware and click Flash
+- **Auto-reset to bootloader** - Uses 1200 baud touch technique (like Arduino IDE)
+- **Progress tracking** - Real-time progress bar and status log
+- **No drivers needed** - Works directly in your browser

 ## Supported Devices